grokify/ringcentral-sdk-go/README.md

 # Overview

-This is a alpha SDK for the RingCentral for Developers platform.
+This is an in-development SDK for the RingCentral for Developers platform.
+At present, it is used for testing purposes only.
+Many parts of this SDK are not yet implemented and are subject to breaking changes.
+Use at your own risk.

 It attempts to mirror the structure of the official RingCentral SDKs.
-As an alpha, many parts of the SDK are not yet implemented yet.

 # Installation